 11. What type of supervisor helps bring out your best performance?

 12. Can you share a piece of constructive feedback a manager has given you?
 What adjustments, if any, did you make because of that feedback?

 13. Have you ever reported to multiple supervisors at once?
 If so, how did you juggle each person’s priorities?

 14. Can you tell me about a workplace conflict you were involved in as an administrative assistant and how you handled it?

 15. Can you describe the most challenging colleague you’ve had to work with?
 How did you handle that relationship?

-This is another area where you’ll want to find someone who is a good fit for you and your staff.
-Managers often don’t know the work style of candidates until they’re on the job, but it’s worth getting an idea ahead of time about the way they take direction, their communication style, how they prefer to structure their day and whether they’re adaptive, dependable, efficient, able to multitask, trustworthy and so on.
+Managers often don’t know the work style of candidates until they’re on the job, but it’s worth asking about the way they take direction, their communication style, how they prefer to structure their day and whether they’re adaptive, dependable, efficient, able to multitask and so on.